LIFETIME DEAL — LIMITED TIME

 FAQs

-Place the ISBN barcode on the back cover, near the bottom or in the barcode area.
-The numbers should also be printed clearly on the copyright page or back of the title page.
+For print, place the ISBN near the barcode on the back cover (often close to the bottom).
+Also include the ISBN number clearly as text on the copyright page or the back of the title page.

 Stefan